 Artistic Personnel - Director

-While at the University of Ottawa, Antonio was Assistant Conductor to Laurence Ewashko for the School of Music's Choral Ensemble.
-He also held the position of Choral Assistant to the Ottawa Festival Chorus at the National Arts Centre from 2007 to 2011, working closely with Maestro Ewashko, as well as with internationally acclaimed Choral Conductor, Duain Wolfe.
-In March 2012, Antonio was among six selected choral conductors who worked under Michael Zaugg in the Montreal Choral Institute for the 2012 master class edition.
+During his career, Mr. Llaca has held a number of positions including that of Choral Assistant to the Ottawa Festival Chorus at the National Arts Centre from 2007 to 2011, working closely with Maestro Ewashko, as well as with internationally acclaimed Choral Conductor, Duain Wolfe.

 Artistic Personnel - Accompanist